lamindb.Storage

 Creator of record.

-run: Run
+run: Run | None

-Last run that created or updated the record.
+Run that created record.

 artifacts: Artifact